Dispersion corrections (D3-BJ)¶

 Any basis-set-superposition-error concerns that apply to plain HF still apply — counterpoise correction is a separate topic, not baked into vibe-qc yet.

-D3 in geometry optimisation¶
+D3 in geometry optimization¶

 D3 has analytic gradients, so it rides through optimize=True